 “If you want to increase the medication, we can increase it.
 If you want to be happy.”

-Dr. Darmen stood up, and for a second Sharalyn was confused, thinking she was being dismissed.
+Dr. Burman stood up, and for a second Sharalyn was confused, thinking she was being dismissed.

 “Madam,” he came around the desk and stepped toward her, leaning down.
 “The worm.”

-Dr. Darmen grabbed the cushion and carried it, hot potato style, out of the office, while Sharalyn set the lamp right, thankful that its translucent mineral cover hadn’t broken.
+Dr. Burman grabbed the cushion and carried it, hot-potato style, out of the office, while Sharalyn set the lamp right, thankful its translucent mineral cover hadn’t broken.
 She heard the outer door click shut and wondered about whether this had drawn Mike’s attention.
-When Dr. Darmen returned, she peeked out at Mike, who looked up with a shrug and a ‘What was that about?’ raised eyebrow, and then went back to the Blackberry.
+When Dr. Burman returned, she peeked out at Mike, who looked up with a shrug and a “What was that about?” raised eyebrow and then went back to the Blackberry.